mjumbewu/icathack-site/workshop.md

 ### Presenters

-Our four presenters will take about 20 minutes each to explain their work, how they use mobile technology to empower people, and how the environment into which the projects were deployed contributed to their effectiveness.
+Our four presenters took about 20 minutes each to explain their work, how they use mobile technology to empower people, and how the environment into which the projects were deployed contributed to their effectiveness.